samyakgupta/quantedge/README.md

 ![](https://raw.githubusercontent.com/samyakgupta/quantedge/master/pictures/9.jpg)

-From the analysis of the results that out algorithm generated, it can very well be seen that the frequency of lowest error is maximum.
+From the analysis of the results that the algorithm generated, it can very well be seen that the **frequency of lowest error is maximum**.
 This cements the fact that Neural Networks can be used as a reliable Algorithm to predict future stock prices.

 ## LINEAR REGRESSION ANALYTICS MODEL
 Linear regression is a statistical procedure for predicting the value of a dependent variable from an independent variable when the relationship between the variables can be described by a linear model.